LouisJackman/language-x/README.md

         }
     }

-    interface Concatenate<T> {
+    interface Concatenate[T] {
-        public T concatenate(T y)
+        func public concatenate(T) T
     }

-    interface Equals<T> {
+    interface Equals[T] {
-        public boolean equals(T other)
+        func public equals(T) Boolean

         /*
          * Sylan's interface methods can have bodies like Java 8's defender methods.
-         * Unlike Java 8, private methods with bodies are also allowed with the
+         * Unlike Java 8, private methods with bodies are also allowed with the.
-         * `default` keyword.
-Similar to C# but unlike Java, a default method body
+         * Similar to C# but unlike Java, a default method body in an interface
-         * in an interface can only be overridden if annotated with `virtual`.
+         * can only be overridden if annotated with `virtual`.
          *
          * `virtual` is default for non-default methods since the lack of concrete
          * inheritance in Sylan means there is no other possible use case for them
          * except to be implemented by the implementor.
          */
-        public default virtual notEquals(T other) {
+        func public virtual notEquals(other T) boolean {
             !equals(other)
         }
     }

-    class Name {
     /**
      * Hashing, equality checking, and the constructor all just exist
      * automatically.
 They can still be manually overridden if necessary though.
      * `close` is also automatically implemented for classes that implement
      * `AutoCloseable`, the default implementation just closing all
      * `AutoCloseable` fields.
 This can also be overridden if the default
      * implementation makes no sense.
      */
+    class Name {

-        internal String firstName
+        var internal firstName String
-        internal String lastName
+        var internal lastName String
     }

-    class Account implements ToString, Concatenate<Account> {
     /**
      * Classes can implement interfaces but cannot extend other classes.
      * Interfaces can extend other interfaces though.
 Concrete inheritance
      * generally causes more problems that it's worth and type embedding plus a
      * more powerful interface system makes up for the difference.
      */
+    class Account implements ToString, Concatenate[This] {

         /*
          * Embedding a field hoists all of its _accessible_ methods into